-Adjacent and Surrounding Uses: The areas surrounding the proposed project area share the same land use and zoning characteristics - rural, agricultural, forestry uses - as well as the same land use classifications.
+The areas surrounding the proposed project area share the same land use and zoning characteristics - rural, low-density residential, agricultural, and forestry uses - as well as the same land use classifications as the properties comprising the Project.
+Only one residence immediately abuts the site, owned by the same property owned by the same owner as the Project site.